Gender pay transparency

 Other countries outside of the EU are similarly imposing obligations in relation to mandatory pay reporting and transparency.

-In Canada, the British Columbia Pay Transparency Act came into force in May 2023 and prohibits all public and private sector employers in British Columbia from asking job candidates for pay history information.
-Since 1 November 2023, employers have also had to post salary ranges on publicly advertised jobs.
-Notably, the law also requires specified employers to publish a pay transparency report on a publicly accessible website.
-Since November 2024, this has applied to all private employers with at least 1,000 employees.
-This threshold will reduce to 300 employees in 2025 and 50 employees in 2026.
+In Canada, British Columbia legislation now prohibits all public and private sector employers from asking job candidates for pay history information.
+Employers must also post salary ranges on publicly advertised jobs.
+Notably, the law also requires employers who have 300 or more employees in British Columbia to publish a pay transparency report on a publicly accessible website.
+This threshold will reduce to 50 or more employees from 1 November 2026.

 In Brazil, a new Equal Pay Law took effect in July 2023, requiring all companies with more than 100 employees to publish a salary transparency report every six months.
 The report must provide, in anonymised form, information necessary to enable a comparison, and impartial evaluation, of remuneration criteria and of the proportion of men and women in leadership positions.
 The data provided must be accompanied by statistical data on other possible inequalities arising in relation to race, ethnicity, nationality and age.
 On 1 December 2023, a new ordinance came into force, setting out more detail on the requirements of the salary transparency reporting obligations.
 It confirmed that the Ministry of Labour and Employment will collect the data inserted by employers into the eSocial system and then publish their salary transparency reports each March and September on its Labour Statistics Platform.

 Australia has also expanded its reporting obligations.
 While employers with at least 100 employees have had mandatory annual pay reporting obligations for a number of years, since early 2024 employers have had to provide additional data.
-In addition, for the first time, the Workplace Gender Equality Agency now has the power to publicly publish an employer’s gender pay gap.
-Its first data set was published in February 2024.
+In addition, the Workplace Gender Equality Agency now has the power to publicly publish an employer's gender pay gap.
+On 27 March 2025, other new laws came into force which require employers with 500 or more employees to set three gender quality targets and make progress against them over a three year period.
+The targets must be reported as part of employers' 2025-2026 gender pay gap reports (ie in April/May 2026).

 Preparing for the future